 Chia pudding is an obsession of mine and has been for years.
-Not only is it incredibly nutritious, but it’s also ridiculously simple to make and can be customised in a variety of ways, to suit all tastes.
+Not only is it incredibly nutritious, but it’s also ridiculously simple to make and can be customized in a variety of ways, to suit all tastes.
 This chia pudding jar includes a delicious strawberry and banana detox smoothie and can be topped with additional fruit, for a filling and tasty breakfast treat.

 If you already know and love chia pudding, then I’m sure don’t need to preach the chia benefits to you.
-However, if you’re new to chia pudding and on the wary-side of whether or not chia pudding is as amazing as it sounds, well I’m here to tell you – Yes!
+However, if you’re new to chia pudding and on the wary side of whether or not chia pudding is as amazing as it sounds, well I’m here to tell you – Yes!

-Chia pudding may have a texture that is a little off-putting at first ( I know that isn’t the case for me, but others I know weren’t a fan on their first tasting).
+Chia pudding may have a texture that is a little off-putting at first (I know that isn’t the case for me, but others I know weren’t a fan on their first tasting).
 I tend to think that, even for those that may not have liked it the very first time, give it another shot – it may just need to grow on you a little, as a new texture.

-Alternatively, chia pudding can also be blended ( once fully set) for even more of a pudding-like consistency.
+Alternatively, chia pudding can also be blended (once fully set) for even more of a pudding-like consistency.

 Chia pudding is also a perfect dish for meal-prepping as it needs time to ‘set’ anyway and once thickened, can be kept in your fridge for up to a week.
-So perfect to grab-and-go at any time throughout the week.
+So perfect to grab and go at any time throughout the week.

-Chia Pudding Nutrition:
+Chia Pudding Nutrition

-All of the nutritional benefits work together to provide you with a snack/ dessert that will leave you feeling satiated, fuller for longer and boost your energy when you need it most.
+All of the nutritional benefits work together to provide you with a snack/ dessert that will leave you feeling satiated, and fuller for longer, and boost your energy when you need it most.
 In fact, I love to eat these for breakfast, to start my day off right.
 Alternatively, it’s a perfect snack for that mid-afternoon slump.